 Samsung Q70 series review verdict: This is a TV worth buying

 Ready for the verdict of our Samsung Q70 series review?
-The Q70 series boasts great picture quality, an intuitive interface and value for money.
-If you’re looking for a premium TV at a good price, consider one of the models from the Q70 line.
+The Q70 series boasts excellent picture quality, an intuitive interface, and value for money.
+If you’re looking for a premium TV at a reasonable price, consider a model from the Q70 line.
 Click here to browse the different sizes in the Q70 line.

 Read more: